KpathaK21/diabetes_tracker/README.md

 # Install Go dependencies
 go mod download

+# Generate self-signed certificates for HTTPS (development only)
+chmod +x generate_certs.sh
+./generate_certs.sh

 # Run the backend server
 go run *.go
 ```

-The backend server will run on http://localhost:8080
+By default, the backend server will run on https://localhost:8443 with HTTPS enabled.
+For development without HTTPS, set `DEV_MODE=true` in your .env file, and the server will run on http://localhost:8080.

 ### Setting Up the AI Service